 Once you have sawed all the way along the line carefully remove the shape.

 Step 3: Sanding the edges

 You now have your basic bowl but the edges will not be smooth at all.
 Now you need to sand all the edges until they are smooth and you are happy with their appearance.
 There must be no rough edges for the yarn to catch on.
 It is worth taking your time over this to avoid any problems.
 If there are any pencil lines still on the bowl you will probably sand them off.
 If not, rub them off with an eraser or a wet cloth.

 Once you are completely happy with your bowl give it a good polish with some furniture polish.
 It will polish up the whole bowl but more importantly it will seal the new edges that you have made.

 You have finished.
 Well done.
 Now enjoy using your yarn bowl as you crochet or knit your next project!

+I love upcycling projects, particularly ones like this that do not take too long.
+I also love that I have made something I can use for more craft projects.
 If you like making your own craft supplies then take a look at a few of my other tutorials: